 Apply for a Grant

 The FSHD Society offers investigator-initiated research grants to support basic, translational and clinical-based research in facioscapulohumeral muscular dystrophy (FSHD).
-Applications are accepted twice per year and the process begins with the submission of a Letter of Intent (LOI).
+The application process begins with the submission of a brief Letter of Intent (LOI) describing the aims and objectives of the proposal.
+LOIs are reviewed on an ongoing basis.
+Once approved, investigators will be invited to submit a full proposal for consideration and review by the FSHD Society's Scientific Advisory Board (SAB).

 - Preference will be given to postdoctoral trainees, clinical fellows and younger faculty establishing their first independent laboratory (less than 5 years).
 More established researchers should allow their postdocs and fellows to apply for these awards directly, while providing mentorship and guidance for a successful outcome to the proposal.